eth-educators/ethstaker-guides/zhejiang.md

 $ sudo cat /var/lib/lighthouse/validators/validator_definitions.yml
 ```

 Once you have the path to your keystore and the password, call the `account validator exit` command and following the instructions from there.
-Make sure to replace `<path-to-keystore-file>` with the actual path to your keystone.
+Make sure to replace `<path-to-keystore-file>` with the actual path to your keystore.

 ```
 $ sudo lighthouse-capella account validator exit \